daveprowse/linux-net/labs/lab-40/lab-40.md

 `speedtest-cli`

-Analyze the results and think about how you can make the Internet connection faster!
+Analyze the results and think about how you can make your Internet connection faster!

 To hide any public IP addresses and/or ISP information, use the following option: